 - Spray your pan with cooking spray ahead of time and spray it away from your stove.
 Sprays and open flames can be a dangerous mix

 - Use your stove or oven exclusively for cooking delicious meals.
 Never use it to heat a room or dry clothes.
 This is not only a fire hazard, but it puts you at risk for carbon monoxide exposure

-Save energy and money this holiday season with our simple savings tips.
+Save energy and money this fall with our simple savings tips.

 Check out our rebates and offers to make your upgrades easier this holiday season.